Skip to main content

 Photo by: northbynorthbest

 Open to the public, these historic homes make ideal day trips for royal fans everywhere.
-Choose to explore ornamental royal gardens, or step inside gold-washed rooms – wherever you decide, you’ll be sure to gain insider knowledge of Britain’s royals.
+Choose to explore ornamental royal gardens, or step inside gold-washed rooms – wherever you decide, you’ll be sure to gain insider knowledge of Britain’s royals with these royal experiences, palace and castle tours.

 Tour the State Rooms at Buckingham Palace